What Is AMD FidelityFX Super Resolution (FSR)?

 Godfall

 In the showcased game, Godfall, we saw a 59% increase in FPS at 4K with an RX 6800XT while using the Ultra (finest quality) setting.
-That is very remarkable.
+That is extremely remarkable.
 Additionally, the Quality setting offered 2x the performance while the Balanced and Performance options went well over 2x.
 In fact, FSR’s Performance mode delivered three times the FPS.

 The answer is yes.
 FSR has now been officially released, and there are already tons of benchmarks and reviews that show the true performance advantages of this feature.
 Let’s have a look at another game’s visual quality and performance.